 Tropical Storm Nate in Costa Rica – Bad Decisions

-My sweet dad really wanted to come visit Thomas and me for a few days, which we always enjoy, so at the end of September, he flew from Boston to Cosa Rica for ten days.
+My sweet dad really wanted to come visit Thomas and me for a few days, which we always enjoy, so at the end of September, he flew from Boston to Costa Rica for ten days.
 Little did we know Tropical Storm Nate was also heading our way.

 A few days after my dad’s arrival we all headed to the Nicoya Peninsula on the Pacific coast with plans to spend four nights in Santa Teresa.
 To be honest, we weren’t totally impressed with Santa Teresa so we decided to take a day trip to Montezuma on our last full day there.